Alexa Bliss: Limited in-ring competition and hosting roles (2018–2019)

 In October, Bliss and Mickie James started a feud with WWE Hall of Famers Trish Stratus and Lita, which eventually led to the announcement of a tag team match between the two duos at WWE Evolution, the first ever all women's pay-per-view.
-Just three days before the event, however, on October 25, it was announced that Bliss was pulled off the match due to a concussion she suffered during her match with Ronda at Hell in a Cell and she was replaced by Alicia Fox.
+Just three days before the event, however, on October 25, it was announced that Bliss was pulled off the match due to a concussion she suffered during her match with Ronda at Hell in a Cell and she was replaced by Alicia Fox, however did get to accompany them to ringside.
 During that time, it was also revealed that Bliss would be taking time off from in-ring competition to heal from various injuries that she had sustained.

 A few weeks later, Bliss was announced as the team captain of Team Raw in a non-wrestling role for the traditional interbrand women's five-on-five tag team elimination match at the Survivor Series event, in which they were victorious.
-The following night, on November 18 episode of Raw, Bliss was named the new head of the Raw women's division by Acting Raw General Manager Baron Corbin.
-In December, Bliss' role as well as those of other authority figures on Raw and SmackDown were removed after the McMahon family announced they were taking charge again.
+The following night, on the November 18 episode of Raw, Bliss was named the new head of the Raw women's division by Acting Raw General Manager Baron Corbin.
+In December, Bliss's role as well as those of other authority figures on Raw and SmackDown were removed after the McMahon family announced they were taking charge again.

-On January 7, 2019, episode of Raw, Bliss debuted an interview segment titled A Moment of Bliss, where she interviewed various guests as the segment's host.
+On the January 7, 2019, episode of Raw, Bliss debuted an interview segment titled "A Moment of Bliss", where she interviewed various guests as the segment's host.
 At Royal Rumble on January 27, after a nearly five month in-ring hiatus, Bliss competed in her first women's Royal Rumble match, lasting 12 minutes and eliminating Ember Moon and Sonya Deville before she was eliminated by Bayley and Carmella.
 In April, Bliss hosted the WrestleMania 35 event.
 The following night on Raw, Bliss defeated Bayley in her first singles match since her hiatus from in-ring competition in late 2018.
 At The Shield's Final Chapter event, Bliss teamed up with Lacey Evans to defeat Dana Brooke and Nikki Cross in a dark match.
 Shortly thereafter, Bliss was announced as a participant of the annual Money in the Bank ladder match at the namesake pay-per-view.
 However, she was not medically cleared to compete in time for the event and therefore removed from the match.